mansueto-institute/datasci-workshop/README.md

   * Dev to prod with Git and containers
   * QC best practices
 * Analytics and Viz
-  * Aggregation in R and SQL
+  * Aggregation and analytics in R
   * Plots in R
   * Automated decks in R
   * R Shiny